Atinoda/text-generation-webui-docker/README.md

 # Introduction
 This project dockerises the deployment of [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui) and its variants.
 It provides a default configuration corresponding to a standard deployment of the application with all extensions enabled, and a base version without extensions.
 Versions are offered for Nvidia GPU `nvidia`, AMD GPU (unstable) `rocm`, Intel Arc (unstable) `arc`, and CPU-only `cpu`.
-Pre-built images are available on Docker Hub: [https://hub.docker.com/r/atinoda/text-generation-webui](https://hub.docker.com/r/atinoda/text-generation-webui) for convenience.
+Pre-built images are available on Docker Hub: [https://hub.docker.com/r/atinoda/text-generation-webui](https://hub.docker.com/r/atinoda/text-generation-webui).

 *The goal of this project is to be to [oobabooga/text-generation-webui](https://github.com/oobabooga/text-generation-webui), what [AbdBarho/stable-diffusion-webui-docker](https://github.com/AbdBarho/stable-diffusion-webui-docker) is to [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).*